STRAIGHT OUTTA CHIANG MAI

 The cooking is emotional, almost spiritual, and a bit overwhelming.
 Lively, unpretentious staff are full of positive Antipodean spirit and the top notch, generous and reasonably-priced food is extraordinary value.
 Its a slice of island-life for adults who don’t shy away from flavour.

 Far from being a white elephant, Lucky Khao’s bold food and admirable approach – ever more local and sustainable with every effort made to reduce waste, train and fairly pay staff – is THE template for the future.
-I just hope they might remember me one day when I cannot get a table.See the listing for Lucky Khao Brighton
+I just hope they might remember me one day when I cannot get a table.Want to know more about Lucky Khao Brighton?